Skip to main content

 }

-1. Create your schema content.
-Use the official JSON Schema docs, The tips page and check other schemas in the repo for reference.
+1. Add Properties: Build out your schema content.
+Use the official JSON Schema docs, our Tips page, and other repo schemas for inspiration!

 schemas/my-domain/my-schema/v1.schema.json